jambuur/APEDSK99/README.md

 - CALL CDSK( [1-3] ,"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with spaces if shorter.

-- CALL SDSK( [1-3] ): This subprogram displays the current DOAD mapping for the particular drive.
-It does this by directly writing to VDP screen memory so no useful return value in a variable (yet) I'm afraid.
+- CALL SDSK( [1-3] ): This subprogram displays the current DOAD mapping for the relevant drive.
+The output is directly written into the VDP screen memory so no useful return value in a variable (yet) I'm afraid.

 Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error so check syntax, DOAD name/length etc.